openstack/cinder/doc/source/configuration/block-storage/policy-personas.rst

      "project-scoped" token for the particular project in your domain that you want to act upon.
    * Cinder does not recognize a "system-member" persona, that is, a user with the ``member`` role on a ``system``.
-The default Cinder policy configuration treats such a user as identical to the *system-reader* persona described above.
+Likewise, cinder does not recognize a "system-reader" persona, that is, a user with the ``reader`` role on a ``system``.

+     Further, while the Cinder "system-admin" persona is implemented in Yoga, it is not implemented by using scope.

    More information about roles and scope is available in the `Keystone Administrator Guides